A Real Life Story: Critical reception

-The Washington Post wrote that "the album's failings are small but bothersome ...
+The Washington Post wrote that "the album's failings are small but bothersome...
 O'Connell's affection for reflective ballads occasionally leads her to sing lightweight lyrics that convey more a sense of general moodiness than real emotion."
 Entertainment Weekly thought that "O'Connell proves a marvelous vocal actress."
 The Chicago Tribune concluded that O'Connell "combines a gorgeous, supple voice with an impeccable taste in material."

 The Milwaukee Sentinel determined that, despite being an album of covers, "the result is one of the warmest and in its own way most personal albums of the young year."
 The St. Petersburg Times stated that "the LP's best track, Larry Tagg's 'Burning My Rowboat', [is] a light-hearted number that deals with deliberate, self-imposed isolation."
 The Cincinnati Post panned the "more contemporary sound," writing that "the backing is dull."
+Stereo Review included the album on its list of the top 36 albums of 1991.

 AllMusic wrote that "the arrangements ... strike a balance between rustic simplicity and art-pop complexity without tipping too far in either direction."
-Stereo Review included the album on its list of the top 36 albums of 1991.